-Sometimes, just telling yourself to stop spending doesn’t work.
+Sometimes, just telling yourself to stop spending money doesn’t work.
 It may now be a habit, a distresser or your funny way of showing the kids you care.

-Whatever your reasons, it’s now time to stop and tackle your inner spending monster head on, right now, in fact.
+Whatever your reasons, it’s now time to stop and tackle your inner spending monster head-on, right now, in fact.

-We’re all agreement that spending money is easy.
+We’re all in agreement that spending money is easy.
 A few quid here and there doesn’t start showing up in till the end of the month when your card has been declined and you can’t even afford milk for your cornflakes.

 It’s so easy to just fling a card at someone in the supermarket, or at the pump, and not notice how much you’ve spent.